aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/aurora-global-database/_index.en.md

 Click **Add region** to create the global cluster.

 {{% notice note%}}
-Creating a global cluster based on the existing DB cluster is a transtransparent operation, the current cluster will not be disrupted.
+Creating a global cluster based on the existing DB cluster is a transparent operation, the current cluster will not be disrupted.
 You can monitor performance metrics throughout this operation.
 {{% /notice%}}

 The global cluster, including the secondary DB cluster, can take up to 30 minutes to provision.

-To connect to the DB cluster and start using it, you must retrieve the database cluster access addresses.
-Unlike a regular DB cluster, only **Reader Endpoint** is provisioned.
-THE **Cluster Endpoint** is not created because secondary database clusters contain only readers and cannot accept writes.
-THE **Reader Endpoint** It will always resolve for one of the database instances and should be used for low-latency read operations in that region.
-In the RDS console, go to the DB cluster details view by clicking on **cluster detail** for the secondary DB cluster, called `auroralab-mysql-secondary`.
+To connect to the **secondary** DB cluster and start using it, you must retrieve the database cluster access addresses.
+Unlike a regular DB cluster, only a **Reader Endpoint** is provisioned.
+The writer **Cluster Endpoint** is not created because secondary database clusters contain only readers and cannot accept writes.
+The **Reader Endpoint** will always resolve for one of the **secondary** DB cluster instances and should be used for low-latency read operations in that region.
+In the RDS console, go to the **secondary** DB cluster details view by clicking on the `auroralab-mysql-secondary` link.

-The section **Endpoints** on the tab **Connectivity and security** the details page displays the endpoints.
+The **Endpoints** section on the **Connectivity and security** tab of the details page displays the endpoints.

 ![RDS Cluster Secondary Endpoints](/images/aurora-rds-cluster-secondary-endpoints.png?raw=true)